kramer99/kaggle-titanic/README.md

 # kaggle-titanic
-The famous machine learning competition
+The famous machine learning competition: https://www.kaggle.com/c/titanic/overview

 These are intended to be run within a Kaggle notebook.